teusink/Home-Security-by-Pi/2-Configuration.md

    net.ipv6.conf.all.accept_source_route = 0
    ```

-## Pi-hole & OpenVPN
+## Pi-hole & PiVPN (OpenVPN)
-I did some additional configuration to get the Pi-hole and OpenVPN up-and-running in a secure way.
+I did some additional configuration to get the Pi-hole and PiVPN (OpenVPN) up-and-running in a secure way.
 My focus here is to replace as many features on my router with the Pi as possible.
 Therefore, the Pi-hole takes over all DNS requests and serves as a DHCP-server.

 ### Pi-hole
 - Go to your admin panel of Pi-hole: `http://192.168.xxx.xxx/admin/`